KAWASAKI Z900RS (2017 - on) Review

 Reliability & build qualityNext up: Value

-A big Zeds is as bulletproof as a tank and the attention to detail here borders on the obsessive.
+A big Zed is as bulletproof as a tank and the attention to detail here borders on the obsessive.
 The Z900RS is more like a one-off special than a high volume production bike.

 Kawasaki Z900RS owners' reviews on MCN

-This is a very popular bike with owners.
-We have six Kawasaki Z900RS owners' reviews on the site, and the overall score is full marks: five out of five.
-A ringing endorsement of this machine.
+This is a very popular bike with owners - our Kawasaki Z900RS owners' reviews on the site show a gleaming five out of five score at time of publication in October 2020.

 Value vs rivalsNext up: Equipment